movebit/move/language/move-analyzer/editors/code/README.md

 # sui-move-analyzer

 ## sui-move-analyzer Introduce
-The **sui-move-analyzer** is a Visual Studio Code plugin based on **move-analyzer** improved for **Sui Move** by MoveBit.
-Just now, we used this plugin in our dev member's daily work, and it's still under developing.
-We publish it to everybody for test.
-We'd like to let folks know what we're doing, and have a discussion with developers to improve sui-move-analyzer together.
+The **sui-move-analyzer** is a Visual Studio Code plugin based on **move-analyzer** improved for **Move & Sui Move** by [MoveBit](https://movebit.xyz).
+Just now, we used this plugin in our dev member's daily work, and it's an alpha release.

-## The changelog is below:
+## The changelogs are below:
-* 1 Added semantic analysis to the Move language and Sui Move, and enhanced some features of the plug-in, such as go-to-definition, auto-completion, finding references, etc.;
+* Added semantic analysis to the Move language and Sui Move, and enhanced some features of the plug-in, such as go-to-definition, auto-completion, finding references, etc.;
-* 2 Added semantic analysis to MSL (Move Specification Language), supports features such as go-to-definition and auto-completion, and supports go-to-definition from MSL code to Move code;
+* Added semantic analysis to MSL (Move Specification Language), supports features such as go-to-definition and auto-completion, and supports go-to-definition from MSL code to Move code;
-* 3 Integrated common Sui development commands into Command Palette, support Sui Code Snippets automatic completion (currently only init function);
+* Integrated common Sui development commands into Command Palette, support Sui Code Snippets automatic completion (currently only init function);
-* 4 Support parallel development of multiple projects under the same directory;
+* Support parallel development of multiple projects under the same directory;

 ## How to Install